White female teacher teaching small diverse class in bright classroom

 AP Physics C: Electricity and Magnetism or AP Physics C: Mechanics

 My school only offers Electricity and Magnetism, and I have not taken this course myself, so I don’t have much inside info on it.
 Check College Board!
 However, I do know this class uses calculus, so you should take a calculus class before or concurrently with AP Physics C. Once again, this course is mainly for those who are seriously considering a career in engineering or physics, and you must take AP Physics 1 first.
-This is probably only a course for seniors and the daring junior.
+This is probably only a course for seniors and daring juniors.

 History and Social Science